cloudflightio/cloudflight-platform-spring/README.md

 ### Validation

-The module `platform-validation` gives you client-side support for validating user input, triggered by validations on the server, and it plays well together with `platform-i18n`.
+The module `platform-spring-validation` gives you client-side support for validating user input, triggered by validations on the server, and it plays well together with `platform-spring-i18n`.

 Form-validations on client-side are insecure (no-one prevents an arbitrary client to bypass those validations), but on the other hand web clients (like Angular) cannot easily deal with Spring's Backend Validation Support.